• Japanese

 When formulating the new Medium-term Business Plan, the Company revised its Officer Remuneration Policy and set the following two non-financial KPIs for performance-linked stock-based remuneration.

-These items are also linked to KPIs for our materiality issues to be achieved by 2023, and thereby clarifying the management's responsibility for achieving the targets.
+These items are also linked to the 2026 KPIs in the materiality issues, thereby clarifying management's responsibility to achieve the targets.

 Corporate Governance Officer Remuneration System